grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/gs-external-access.md

 ## Query metrics in Grafana

-You can use the Grafana installed in Kubernetes in the [Start Grafana in Kubernetes and query metrics](#start-grafana-in-kubernetes-and-query-metrics) section as well or follow the instructions bellow.
+You can use the Grafana installed in Kubernetes in the [Start Grafana in Kubernetes and query metrics](https://grafana.com/docs/helm-charts/mimir-distributed/latest/get-started-helm-charts/#start-grafana-in-kubernetes-and-query-metrics) documentation, or follow the instructions bellow.

 > **Note:** If you have the port-forward running for Grafana from an earlier step, stop it.